GB to TB Converter

 How to convert gigabytes to terabytes

 Large libraries, backups and drive purchases are easier to judge in terabytes, while many file managers and app dashboards still report gigabytes.
-This page helps bridge that gap.
-For this example, 1 GB equals 0.001 TB.
+For planning purposes, 1 GB equals 0.001 TB exactly, the same value written at a different scale.

 The formula is terabytes = gigabytes ÷ 1000.
 In practice, this is useful when deciding whether a new SSD, NAS volume or backup target is large enough for the total amount of data you expect to store.